Princeu3/DSDA310_CaseStudies/README.md

    - **Files**:
      - `Case Study 2 Report.pdf`
      - `Story of Conversion Loyalty.pdf`
-   - **Description**: Comprehensive analysis emphasizing audience trends, content engagement, and ROI insights.
+   - **Description**: Comprehensive analysis detailing key metrics, trends, and actionable recommendations for improving channel performance.
+The report tells a "story of strength" to emphasize growth and potential ROI for stakeholders.

 #### 2. **Slides**
    - **Files**: `Project Overview.pdf`
+   - **Description**: Presentation summarizing results, focusing on metrics like impressions, views, and audience engagement.
+Includes visually compelling slides for stakeholder communication.

 #### 3. **Data**
    - **Files**: `Compiled Data formatted.xlsx`
+   - **Description**: Dataset containing YouTube Studio metrics such as impressions, views, CTR, watch time, and audience demographics.
+Formatted for analysis without additional cleaning.

 ### Key Insights
+- **Performance Metrics**
+  - Total views grew by 1.5% year-over-year.
-- Impressions grew by 26%.
+  - Impressions increased by 26%, driven by browse features and YouTube's algorithm.
-- Seasonal gaps led to a drop in unique viewers.
+  - Unique viewers decreased due to seasonal content gaps, highlighting the need for year-round engagement strategies.

+- **Audience Insights:**
+  - Male viewers dominate the audience (73%) but female viewers show higher engagement per session.
+  - Notifications boosted views by 150%, emphasizing the importance of subscriber alerts.

 ### Recommendations
-1. Consistent off-season content.
+1. Increase off-season postings like behind-the-scenes videos and sneak peeks to maintain viewer interest.
-2. Optimize content keywords and thumbnails.
+2. Optimize thumbnails and keywords for better CTR and search visibility.
-3. Engage loyal viewers with personalized notifications.
+3. Leverage returning viewers with personalized content and notifications.

+### Acknowledgments

+We thank Nicole Martin for providing data and Prof Disha for guidance throughout this analysis.
+The structured data enabled a seamless workflow.

 ---

 ## Case Study 3: EEG Signal Detection Using CNNs

 ### Overview
-Developing CNNs for seizure detection using EEG data from the Bonn dataset.
+This case study focuses on developing and applying Convolutional Neural Networks (CNNs) for detecting seizures using EEG data in Bonn Dataset.
+It highlights the use of machine learning to automate seizure detection and provides insights into neurological disorders.

 ### Contents